ThoughtWorksStudios/bobcat/README.md

                                          serves as the filename template, meaning each file has the entity type appended to its basename (i.e. before the ".json" extension, as in "entities-myType.json").
 Implies --flatten.
+  --stdout                             Alias for '-o -'; forcefully redirects output to STDOUT and
+                                         supercedes setting DESTFILE elsewhere.
+Not compatible
+                                         with --split-output.
 ```

 ### Input File Format